-Best basketball apps for following the NBA playoffs
+Best basketball apps for following the NBA finals

 NBA

 The official app of the NBA is the only app you need to keep track of scores, stats, and who's still in the running.
 You can check out the schedule of upcoming games, watch game highlights, and listen to audio play-by-play with the NBA League Pass audio subscription.
-You can also check the playoffs bracket to see which teams are heading to the finals.
+You can also check the finals bracket to see which teams are going head-to-head.
 If you want to catch up on industry news, the official NBA app has all the stories and video clips you need.
 You can even watch post-game interviews long after games have ended.

 If you are following the NBA playoffs at all, you'll want to keep track with the official NBA app.